ovh/cds/contrib/README.md

 ## Contributions

-By convention, plugins must have prefix `plugin`, templates  must have prefix `templates`, secret backends must have prefix `secret-backend`.
+By convention, plugins must have prefix `plugin`.